Before coming to campus, be sure to be vaccinated or be tested.

 Staff will help children take their CLC shoes off and put their non-Center shoes on to go home.

 Staff and parents will be wearing masks during this transition.
-Staff will be wearing face shields and gloves at pick-up.

 The CLC furniture has been set up in the rooms being used for pre-school to create more centers, so children can play alone.
 Minimal toys will be set out so cleaning and sanitation can be done between children moving from place to place.
 The children will also do hand washing in between each station.

 The employee and children groupings are to remain as static as possible, having the same group of children stay with the same staff wherever possible.
-Group size shall be limited to their instructional groupings.

-Different stable groups of children shall have no or minimal contact with one another.
 Children shall stay with their classroom group during outside playtime, which will be on staggered schedules.
 On days with inclement weather, groups shall remain indoors.

 The CLC shall adhere to hygiene, cleaning, and disinfection requirements from the CDC and DOH and maintain logs on-site that documents the date, time and scope of cleaning and disinfection.